 Let’s get straight to it.
 Yes, you can.
 There are hundreds of millions of new people joining YouTube every year.
 These are potential new viewers, subscribers & possibly even customers or sponsors.

 Now you may be eager to get started with YouTube but you’re not sure how exactly to get started.
 For this reason, we’re going to highlight 20 of the most popular YouTube channel types that you can start today!
-Grab some inspiration, see what speaks to you, and create something incredible. 😉
+You can even start a YouTube channel as an introvert.

 Some of YouTube’s classics are still going strong, but a lot of these Channel types may come as a complete surprise to you!